-The department offers a BA, MA, and PhD degree.
+The department offers BA, MA, and PhD degrees.
 Students can also participate in undergraduate certificate programs in political economy and international security.
 Students typically develop expertise in at least two of the five major fields in political science: political theory, American politics, international relations, comparative politics, and research methods.

 Undergraduate students of political science examine the theory and practice of government and politics.
 They acquire knowledge of political institutions and processes, both in the United States and around the world.
 Students learn to think critically about public policies and their consequences.
 They learn how to evaluate individual, group, and mass behavior in political settings, and explore the relationship between such behavior and political institutions responsible for creating and implementing policy.